The Giving Tree

 Hello! ¡Hola!
 Thank you for taking the time to read this.
-We’re a married couple from San José, California, and have been together for almost 16 years.
+We’re a married couple from San José, California, and have been together for over 17 years.
 Since we met, we’ve hoped to one day welcome a child into our lives.
 We admire you for your strength to consider open adoption for your baby.
 Your child will grow up in a home surrounded by art, cultural influences, and a steady stream of diverse music.
 We are both bilingual and intend to raise your child to speak English and Spanish.
 We are fortunate to have the flexibility to work from home and plan on taking turns as stay at home dads for the first few years.
-Our wonderfully diverse neighborhood provides opportunities for connecting with different communities.
-Next to our home is a park with a jungle gym, soccer field, and basketball courts.
+Our neighborhood is peaceful and next to our home is a park with a jungle gym, soccer field, and basketball courts.
 From our backyard, we can hear the children laughing and playing.
 We can’t wait for your child to be one of those voices, joining in the fun.

 Our home is always filled with the joyful company of those we love.
 On weekends, you can find us hosting get togethers at our home, working on our yard, or exploring the wonderful outdoor treasures the Bay Area has to offer.
 We can’t wait to share these moments with a child through open adoption.